 »Jupiter trine with Mars, if one is the house ruler and the other the master, indicates great men, leaders and dictators, especially when these stars are in their own signs, triangles, or degrees, in operative signs, or when they have exchanged domiciles or terms, especially if they rule the Lot of Fortune or its house ruler.
 They make great affairs: kings, those in charge of the military (navies or armies), those who rebuild cities or those who destroy them.«

 Covering all the different uses of the bounds in Hellenistic astrology would require a separate series of articles which I actually hope to write one day as I’m very much interested in practical application of the bounds.
 What I’ve given here is for the illustration of their use and to demonstrate how this unequal division has been stressed far more by Hellenistic astrologers than it was by Indian astrologers.
 As said before, the rationale behind them is a mystery and we have very few explanations available.
 I suggest reading this article in order to become more familiar with this subject.
-In order to get an idea of how the bounds are used in delineation of a horoscope see my Astro Diary #3.
+For practical application of bounds look here and here.

 TIMING WITH THE BOUNDS

 If Yavanajataka gives us only a basic idea about using trimsamshas for timing, the time-lord method employing bounds in Hellenistic astrology is clearer and while it isn’t much explored by today’s astrologers it looks very logical and promising on paper.
 Usually it is called circumambulations through the bounds or directing of the ascendant through the bounds.
 The later name gives us a good idea of what is it all about.
 We move the ascendant through bounds using primary directions (learn more).
 When we direct the ascendant it enters different bounds within a sign and thus a planet that rules the bound becomes its temporary ruler, a chronocrator or time lord.
 Traditionally primary directions are used, but I see no reason why we shouldn’t try doing this with other kinds of progressions.
 Since the bounds are not ruled by the Lights it would naturally make sense to progress them through the bounds and thus see which planet becomes the ruler of the Light for a particular period of time, indicating what the consciousness will experience through the agency of the five elements.
-I’m currently testing this method using primary directions, secondary and solar arc progressions, and it looks like it gives a broader picture, a color of a period as opposed to a more event pinpointing capable zodiacal releasing time lord technique which I will discuss in a separate article as the technique is really worth investigating.
+I’m currently testing this method using primary directions, secondary and solar arc progressions, and it looks like it gives a broader picture, a color of a period as opposed to a more event pinpointing ability of some other timing techniques.
 Timing with the bounds is something we need to test more in order to get a clearer idea of what can be expected from this technique.

 Thank you for reading!
 Please, subscribe to my newsletter and get notified about new articles.